Resources and Tools

 Menstrual Health and Hygiene |

 The time is over for peripheral programming on menstrual health and hygiene (MHH) in WASH.
-It is now pivotal, particularly given the context of COVID-19 restrictions, which have exacerbated period poverty and decreased availability and access to hygienic facilities, sanitary products and information to support stigma-free safe and dignified menstruation.
+It is now pivotal, particularly in the context of COVID-19 restrictions, which exacerbated period poverty and decreased availability and access to hygienic facilities, sanitary products and information to support stigma-free, safe and dignified menstruation.

 |